Search

 https://www.storyboardthat.com/articles/e/informational-texts

-Expository text can be difficult for students to master; let Storyboard That give you a helping hand with customizable graphic organizers.
+Expository text can be difficult for students to master.
+Allow Storyboard That to give you a helping hand with customizable graphic organizers, from literary analysis to anti bullying activities.

 Stamped: Racism, Antiracism, and You by Jason Reynolds and Ibram X. Kendi